Do You Have What It Takes?

 - Life Factors (e.g., time, place to study, reason, resources, skills)

-You will recieve a full-color report immediately following the completion of the SmarterMeasure assessment.
+You will receive a full-color report immediately following the completion of the SmarterMeasure assessment.
 Your SmarterMeasure score will not prevent you from registering for online classes but will provide you with the information and tools to help you succeed in online courses.

 SmarterMeasure is easy to take!